Stuck

 mastered their two-faced masks,

-slits and half-circles in fine fettle,
+slits and half-circles fine of fettle,

-caricatured to cry.
+caricatured to sob and spy.

 there were bears in the carpet,